Northern Lights & Arctic nights | Rovaniemi's best nighttime experiences

 Without guidance, capturing the Aurora is challenging; improper camera settings or frozen fingers can mean missing the moment entirely.

-Top Aurora tours
+Top guided Aurora tours

 Husky-powered Aurora chase